Local mum Kristin, went exploring at Fountains Abbey for Mumbler to see what was new this Summer…

 Surprise View – photo by Chris Lacey

-All of the follies are interactive and inviting and a must see before November, when they will all sadly be removed.
+All of the follies are interactive and inviting and a must see before November, when they will all be removed to make way for the Autumn activities planned for Fountains Abbey.
 So, make the most of the Summer and get out and explore the gardens at Fountains Abbey.
 My favourite view of all?
-From high up in the woods at Anne Boleyn’s Seat, also known as Surprise View, out over Polly and to the Abbey beyond.
+High up in the woods from Anne Boleyn’s Seat, also known as Surprise View, out over Polly and to the Abbey beyond.
 Can you find it?
-You’ll need to take the trail up thorugh a tunnel and through the woods above the water gardens.
+You’ll need to take the trail up through a tunnel and along a woodland path above the water gardens.

 Don’t forget to tag Fountains Abbey in any photos you take along the trail using #folly18 so they can share in your adventures.